Skip to content ↓

 Art

-Our art topic this term is 'collage'.
+Our topic this term is 'collage'.
 We have been using different techniques which will help us to create a final design using collage.
 We know that paper can be cut or ripped, in shapes, strips or off cuts.
 We can use bold coloured paper, patterned paper and even make our own colourful designs.

 Design Technology

 Our art topic this term is 'Keep it Safe'.
 We have been looking at shell structures and deconstructing cardboard boxes to investigate how they have been constructed.
+We then looked at nets and the purpose of these and rebuilt the structures!
+We are very excited to be building our own structures this week!

 PE